-SPACEOPTIX is a Fraunhofer IOF spin-off to be launched in early 2020.
+SPACEOPTIX GmbH is a Fraunhofer IOF spin-off founded in early 2020.

 We engineer, manufacture, integrate, and test high-performance metal optical components and systems for applications in space, astronomy, science, and industry.

 Optical systems for Earth imaging and surveillance from space

 Optics for cryogenic instrumentation within large terrestrial telescopes

 Free space communication